| |

 His truth goes marching on".
 Many Americans refer quite

-seriously to their country as "God's own land"
+seriously to their country as "God's own land" or

-office.
 Similarly for military officers on accepting their commissions.

 Jurors and witnesses are also expected to swear an oath.
 Both